The fundamental category of a stratified space: Introduction

 \subsection{Acknowledgments}

+This work was funded by the Leverhulme Trust (grant reference: F/00 025/AH).
 I am grateful to Michael Loenne who explained the ideas behind the example in \S\ref{config} and to Beverley O'Neill (generously funded by a Nuffield Undergraduate Bursary) who worked out the details.
-I am indebted to David Miller for sparing my blushes by pointing out a serious error in an earlier draft.
+I am indebted to David Miller for sparing my blushes by pointing out a serious error in an earlier preprint.
+Thanks also to Andrei Prasolov for bringing my attention to a mistake in Appendix B in the originally published version of this paper, where too strong a result relating cosheaves to spreads was claimed and erroneously proved.
 I would like to thank Ivan Smith and particularly Tom Leinster for helpful discussions and suggestions.
 And finally, I would like to thank the referee for his meticulous reading and helpful corrections and comments.